aovestdipaperino/kitt/README.md

 1. **Initialization**: Connects to the specified Kafka broker and creates a temporary test topic
 2. **Multi-threaded Operations**: Starts multiple producer and consumer threads in parallel
-   - Each thread handles a subset of partitions for optimal parallel processing
+   - Each thread is assigned exactly N partitions (no overlap between threads)
-   - By default, uses the same number of threads as partitions
+   - Total partitions = partitions_per_thread × number_of_threads
-   - Threads distribute work evenly across assigned partitions
+   - Each thread produces and consumes from its dedicated set of partitions
 3. **Flow Control**: Producers monitor backlog (sent - received messages)
    - When backlog > 1000 messages: producers pause to let consumers catch up
    - When backlog < 1000 messages: producers resume at full speed